jsnajder/conll-corpus/README.md

 *2015-02-08*

-This package implements a reader for [CoNLL](http://ilk.uvt.nl/conll/) corpus format and a tool for counting wordforms and lemmas from corpus in CoNLL format.
+This package implements a reader for [CoNLL](http://ilk.uvt.nl/conll/) corpus format and a couple of small corpus processing tools.

 ## Installation